ChristopherCochet/awsrds-terraform-pbi/index.md

     * Replace *mypostgrespassword* with a strong password to access the PostGres databse We use aws AWS' db.t2.micro instance so for the free tier service.
 Anything else, will trigger AWS costs.
     * Since I am based in New Zealand, I have am setting up the instance in the ap-southeast-2 region.
     * I am making the database and the data accessible from any IP by setting the publicly_accessible setting to true.
     Beware !
 This means that the instance is visible and can be reached anywhere in the word (ie. without having to hop through a proxy AWS EC2 instance for security).
-    * The postgres database user login and associated passwords are set in the 'username' and 'password' settings in the terraform files.
+    * The postgres database user login and associated passwords are set in the 'username' and 'password' s ettings in the terraform files.
     * The postgres database verison is set in the engine_version (11.5 in this case).

   2. Deploy the AWS RDS POSTGRES instance using terraform from the CLI